 Global Evaluation Guidelines

-Global evaluation guidelines were formulated in May 2016 to organize the Mitsui Chemicals Group’s evaluation mechanisms, approaches, and design, and have been distributed to all Group companies.
+In May 2016, we formulated and distributed the Global Evaluation Guidelines, which outline the evaluation schemes, approaches, design, etc., of the Mitsui Chemicals Group, across the group companies.
 These guidelines consist of two concepts: (1) management by objectives (MBO), (2) global core competencies.
 These guidelines are enabling the HR sections of four regional headquarters (the Americas, Europe, Asia-Pacific and China) to support the development, revision, and operation of evaluation systems for companies in their respective regions.

 Specifically, global core competences are used as a shared index within the Mitsui Chemicals Group’s Key Talent Management system, and they are used as the basis for the 360-Degree feedback and assessments provided in tandem with the leadership development program.

 Improving assessment and training has become an urgent issue in finding and utilizing talented group-wide human resources in the years ahead.
 We are strengthening our cooperation with Group companies in applying shared Group evaluation indices broadly and fairly.

 A global policy on "position management" was implemented in fiscal 2020 to build the foundations for appropriate job placements across the entire Mitsui Chemicals Group.